Murder of Cara Knott: Investigation

 Just after the KCST broadcast, nearly two dozen telephone calls, mostly from women, were received by authorities, with the callers reporting that Peyer was the officer who had pulled them over on the same offramp, even though in these cases Peyer was not hostile or violent towards them.
 They said that while Peyer may have been friendly with them, he also made them uncomfortable.
 In some cases, he gently stroked their hair and shoulders, which caused them some distress.
 In addition, several women had made complaints about Peyer before the murder, but these were dismissed because of his positive reputation within the CHP.

-Knott last was seen alive at a Chevron gas station just two miles away from the murder scene.
+Knott was last seen alive at a Chevron gas station just two miles away from the murder scene.
 The attendant remembered seeing a marked CHP patrol car making a U-turn on the road just after Knott had driven away.
 Furthermore, Peyer's own logbook revealed a hasty falsification about the time of the murder, as well as changes he made to several traffic tickets that had been written sometime later, according to the motorists to whom the tickets were written.
 Forensic dentist Norman Sperber examined the rope found in Peyer's patrol car and determined they seemed to match the rope marks around Knott's neck, although Sperber was later barred from testifying about his findings in court.

 A distinctive and unusual gold rayon fiber—found to have been made using a yellow pigment instead of a dye—found on Knott's dress matched a shoulder patch Peyer wore on his CHP uniform.
 Tire tracks on the bridge showed a car had pulled out hastily, leaving black marks on the pavement.
 A drop of blood also was found on one of Knott's boots, which was found to be consistent with Peyer's blood type (AB negative, the rarest type) and other genetic markers, although conclusive DNA testing was not available at the time of the investigation.
 Microscopic purple fibers also linked Peyer to Knott's murder.

 An internal investigation showed that while Peyer stopped many drivers for various legitimate violations, most of them were females who were driving alone.
 Additionally, they were of the same age group and physical description as Knott.

 Trials

-The first trial resulted in a hung jury, after a 7-5 split in favor of conviction.
+The first trial resulted in a hung jury, after a 7–5 split in favor of conviction.
 Upon retrial, testimony regarding a potential second suspect and a hearsay explanation for the defendant's scratches was ruled inadmissible.
 Peyer was found guilty of murder, the second conviction related to a murder by an on-duty CHP officer.
 On August 4, 1988, Peyer was sentenced to 25 years to life in prison.

 Peyer refused to provide DNA for the test.
 At an initial parole hearing in 2004 after having served 17 years, when asked why he wouldn't provide a DNA sample, Peyer refused to answer.
 For this reason and his lack of remorse, the board denied his parole request.